 Further information is available in the Annual report, which includes the review of Key Governance Principles and the Directors’ Remuneration Report.

-The board comprises the Chairman, two executive directors, sevenindependent non-executive directors and the Company Secretary.
+The board comprises the Interim Executive Chairman, an executive director, five independent non-executive directors and the Company Secretary.
 Their responsibilities are summarised in the Governance section of the Annual Report (PDF 1.3MB).
 The names of the directors and the Company Secretary together with their full biographical details, including the skills and experience they each bring to the board, can be found on the Board of Directors page.
 There is a clear division of responsibility at the head of the group as the Chairman has overall responsibility for the leadership of the board and for its effective functioning, whilst the Chief Executive manages and leads the businesses through their senior management teams.

 There are five principal board committees: the Executive committee, the Remuneration committee, the Audit committee, the Nomination committee and the Risk Advisory committee.
 All committees have written terms of reference that define their duties, authorities and membership, and these are reviewed annually.